PSameetHegdeGit/OS-Project2/README.md

 5. Exit from process if there are no threads in run queue?
     - how do you know when a thread is done?
 We want to switch to scheduler function, but all we really have control over is uc_link and that requires us to make schedule into a context, not a function.

+6. If I have thread0 that created thread1 and thread1 finishes execution in 1 second and timer interrupt happens every 2 second, what will be the result after thread1 finishes execution?
+Does it just hang for another second and we go scheduler?
+How do we know it's done and mark it as completed and remove it from the run queue?
+Will it just be wasting clock cycles if scheduled to run again since it's still in run queue but now has no more code to execute?

 ## Errors